ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 well.
 Note that this is the order in which `add` should be called, which is different from the order they will appear in the worklist!

+##Testing

+You will use JUnit to test your Maze solutions.
+The output of your solution will be of type `String[]` (see method `showSolution()`).
+To build your expected maze output, you can type it out by hand, or print a Maze to Console, copy it and make changes to it.

+You can use the `assertArrayEquals()` method to check if your Maze solution matches the expected solution.
+If you want a more detailed solution that tells you exactly which parts of your maze are incorrect, simply run the `formatMaze()` helper function to your actual and expected Mazes, and `assertEquals()` them.